zedstarr/MC400_ROM/hardware/keyboard/README.md

 Of the 18 pins on the main keyboard it's a 9x9 matrix, but pins 1 & 2 are dedicated to "On/ESC" so it's 8x8 for the other 60 keys.

+The supplementary case mounted buttons (Task/Del/Home/End/PgUp/PgDn/LCD/Rec) are not covered by this sketch

 Teensy LC sketch included here